yinyunie/Pose2Room/README.md

 The training log is saved in `./out/p2rnet/train/a_folder_with_time_stamp/log.txt`.

 #### Testing
-After training, you can copy the trained weight path to
+After training, you can copy the trained weight path to `configs/config_files/p2rnet_test.yaml` file as
 ```commandline
 weight: ['out/p2rnet/train/a_folder_with_time_stamp/model_best.pth']
 ```